k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Upgrade/Fabric_Space_Upgrade.md

 # Fabric Kubernetes Space Upgrade/Rollback Procedure

-This document details the upgrade and rollback procedure for upgrading the Fabric application that runs on a Kubernetes cluster.
+This document outlines the upgrade and rollback procedures for upgrading the Fabric application, which runs on a Kubernetes cluster.
 Here's the updated upgrade and rollback procedure for the Fabric application running on Kubernetes.
 Step 1 has been modified to include a command that lists the `fabric-deployment`, container versions, and their state.

 ---